 12th August 2019

 The case has raised important issues regarding safeguarding and clergy selection.
 The Times noted that Church officials had been warned of “serious concerns” about Field; after he had murdered parishioner Peter Farquhar, he continued targeting a second elderly victim, and was five days from possible selection for ordination when he was arrested.
-A summary of the investigation by the Thames Valley Police is available here and evidence from the court case can be downloaded here.
+The summary of the investigation by the Thames Valley Police and evidence from the court case are no longer accessible.